 Backpackers and overnight campers will find a number of suitable campsites but be aware that there are special fire restrictions and you cannot build a campfire if you camp near the lake.
-The lake sits at 7,193 ft and even in the summer the nights can be cold.
+The lake sits at 7,130 ft and even in the summer, the nights can be cold.
 Bring plenty of warm clothes because you can’t use a fire to warm up.

 Forest trial 445, the Table Rock Trail, splits off just before the lake.
 This trail heads south, climbing above the lake and toward the surrounding mountains.
 This is a good hiking trail but it is very steep and climbs nearly 2,000 feet in the next mile or so.
-Fortunately, after that climb the trail reaches the high country and hiking becomes easier.
-This is high altitude terrain is typically the realm of the backpacker and not usually visited by day hikers.
+Fortunately, after that climb, the trail reaches the high country and hiking becomes easier.
+This high-altitude terrain is typically the realm of the backpacker and is not usually visited by day hikers.
 In fact, I recommend that only expert hikers attempt the trails above Lava Lake.

 A Hike to Be Enjoyed

 Lava Lake is a very popular hike.
-It’s easy access and relatively short length attracts lots of hikers.
+Its easy access and relatively short length attract lots of hikers.
 Many come from the Bozeman area but there are also lots of tourists who are directed to the trail.
 On a nice summer weekend day you may encounter as many as 20 parties on the trail or at the Lake.
-However, the trail tends to separate people and you are usually alone on the trail.
+However, the trail tends to separate people and you are usually alone while hiking.

 The Lava Lake hike is a great Montana hiking experience.
 It’s a beautiful mountain lake that showcases the high country.
 The trail is easy to find and easy to follow.
 Although it climbs steadily for its entire length, the trail is manageable for most hikers.
 If you are in the Bozeman/Big Sky area take the opportunity to try this hike and see for yourself why it is a favorite for many hikers.